-The Ventura County Office of Education (VCOE) believes strongly in collaboration with our educational partners and values their input and participation in school events.
-During the 2021-22 school year the VCOE team continued efforts to progress towards the goal of increasing and maintaining collaborative partnerships with parents/caregivers, community partners, and county service providers to support student success.
-Although strict public health and safety guidelines were in place for most of the school year, all actions at Gateway were implemented either in person or in a virtual setting.
-Due to the continued public health guidelines, many of the actions were not able to be fully implemented at Providence because of its location in the Juvenile Facility and the necessity to follow their protocols.
-Back to School Night was held virtually at Gateway this school year.
-Parent workshops, School Site Council, and English Learner Advisory Council meetings were held virtually for both Gateway and Providence families.
-Despite the virtual setting, participation numbers were lower than expected.
-The mandatory new student orientation at Gateway, which involves students and parents/caregivers, continued to be held in person with 100% participation.
+VCOE believes strongly in collaboration with our educational partners and values their input and participation in school events.
+This school year considerable progress was made towards our goal of increasing collaborative partnerships with parents/caregivers, community members/partners, and county service providers to support student success.

+The annual Back to School Night and Open House events were held at Gateway this school year drawing in a sizable crowd of students, families, and community partners.
+Four School Site Council and English Learner Advisory Committee meetings were held throughout the year for both Gateway and Providence teams.
+Also continuing this school year at Gateway were the mandatory new student orientations involving new students and their parents/caregivers.
+Additionally, two new engagement opportunities were held at Gateway this year, a College and Career Fair and Quarterly Awards Assemblies.
+These new events provided parents/caregivers and community partners opportunities to engage with the school community and support our students.
 The Treatment Teams and Critical Case meetings at Providence successfully proceeded this school year.
 These meetings involve school and Juvenile Facility teams and are held regularly to focus on each student's program and progress.
+Along with these regular meetings, the weekly Parent Connect meetings at Providence resumed this year and continue to be a significant component of the students' program, providing an opportunity for staff, students, and parents/caregivers to come together to support student progress.

-In addition to the meetings and engagement opportunities mentioned above, school-to-home communication was strengthened with the implementation of Parent Square, an online communication platform used to share weekly bulletins, important announcements, as well as one-to-one communication with parents/caregivers.
+In addition to the meetings and engagement opportunities mentioned above, school-to-home communication continued with the use of Parent Square, an online communication platform used to share weekly bulletins, important announcements, as well as one-to-one communication with parents/caregivers.
 An extremely important feature of Parent Square is that parents/caregivers receive all communication in their preferred language, removing any language barriers that may exist.

-It was a challenge to offer parent/caregiver involvement opportunities at Providence due to the protocols in place at the Juvenile Facility.
-The weekly Parent Connect meetings at Providence have been a significant component of the students' program and provided an opportunity for staff, students, and parents/caregivers to support student progress.
-These weekly meetings were halted during the 2021-22 school year but will be reinstated during the 2022-23 school year.
-Full implementation of all actions will be top priority during the 2022-23 school year.
+Translation services were also provided to parents/caregivers at all school events as well as with all documents and school information shared with families.